Project Management - Simplified Through the MPM Model

 • Deliverables – The tangible outcomes the project produces.

-• Quality – The conformance of deliverables to the project’s Objectives, Scope and Requirements.
+• Testing – The conformance of deliverables to the project’s Objectives, Scope and Requirements.

 • CAPEX – Capital, asset based, expenditures for the project.